Subsequent Nuremberg trials

-The subsequent Nuremberg trials (also Nuremberg Military Tribunals; 1946–1949) were twelve military tribunals for war crimes committed by the leaders of Nazi Germany (1933–1945).
+The subsequent Nuremberg trials (also Nuremberg Military Tribunals; 1946–1949) were twelve trials for war crimes committed by the leaders of Nazi Germany (1933–1945).
+(Note: The series of twelve Subsequent Nuremberg Trials are known as Nuremberg Military Tribunals (NMT).
+Despite this nomenclature, the proceedings were entirely conducted within a civilian judicial framework rather than under military courts.
+The inclusion of the term "military" in the tribunal's title reflects the administrative oversight of the Office of Military Government, United States (OMGUS).
+As the governing authority in the American zone of occupied Germany, OMGUS was responsible for their oversight.)

 The Nuremberg Military Tribunals occurred after the Nuremberg trials, held by the International Military Tribunal, which concluded in October 1946.
-The subsequent Nuremberg trials were held by U.S. military courts and dealt with the cases of crimes against humanity committed by the business community of Nazi Germany, specifically the crimes of using slave labor and plundering occupied countries, and the war-crime cases of Wehrmacht officers who committed atrocities against Allied prisoners of war, partisans, and guerrillas.
+The subsequent Nuremberg trials were held by U.S. civilian courts and dealt with the cases of crimes against humanity committed by the business community of Nazi Germany, specifically the crimes of using slave labor and plundering occupied countries, and the war crime cases of Wehrmacht officers who committed atrocities against Allied prisoners of war, partisans, and guerrillas.

 Background

 The Allies had initially planned to convene several international trials for war crimes at the International Military Tribunal, but failed because the Allies could not agree upon the proper legal management and disposition of military and civilian war criminals; however, the Control Council Law No. 10 (20 December 1945) of the Allied Control Council empowered the military authorities of every occupation zone in Germany to place on trial people and soldiers suspected of being war criminals.
 Based on this law, the U.S. authorities proceeded after the end of the initial Nuremberg Trial against the major war criminals to hold another twelve trials in Nuremberg.
 The judges in all these trials were American, and so were the prosecutors; the chief of counsel for the prosecution was Brigadier General Telford Taylor.
 In the other occupation zones, similar trials took place.